 The Company is involved from time to time in various legal proceedings, regulatory investigations, and claims arising in the normal conduct of business, which may include proceedings that are specific to the Company and others generally applicable to business practices within the industries in which the Company operates.
 A substantial legal liability or a significant regulatory action against the Company could have an adverse effect on the business, financial condition, and on the results of operations in a particular year.
-LICT was not involved in any legal proceedings in 2019, 2018 or 2017 that had any significant effect on its financial results and is not involved in any ongoing material legal proceedings.
+LICT was not involved in any legal proceedings in 2020, 2019 or 2018 that had any significant effect on its financial results and is not involved in any ongoing material legal proceedings that expect to exceed our insurance coverage.